Psycho House

-Psycho House (sometimes referred to as Psycho House: Psycho III) is a 1990 novel by American writer Robert Bloch, a sequel to his 1959 novel Psycho and 1982 novel Psycho II.
+Psycho House (sometimes referred to as Psycho House: Psycho III) is a 1990 horror novel by American writer Robert Bloch.
+It is a sequel to the 1959 novel Psycho and the 1982 novel Psycho II.

 The novel is not related to the 1986 film Psycho III or the 1990 film Psycho IV: The Beginning.

 Plot summary

 Ten years after Norman Bates' death, a local entrepreneur has rebuilt the Bates Motel in Fairvale as a tourist attraction.
 Amy Haines travels to the infamous "Psycho House" to write a book about Bates when mysterious murders begin to occur.
 Haines faces resistance from the community when she enlists the help of a group to investigate the murders.